Where everything's made with love

 Bake the buns at 375 degrees for about twelve minutes or until golden brown.
 Don't be alarmed if some of them look like this!
 They will still taste amazing!
 I practiced rolling the marshmallows in the dough, and my second batch looked better.

 Easter is such a joyful day!
-Make these empty tomb rolls with your kids or grandkids for a sweet, sticky, happy, meaningful memory!
+Make these empty-tomb rolls with your kids or grandkids for a sweet, sticky, happy, and meaningful memory!

 PRINTABLE RECIPE CARD